alvenchen/blog/docs/about.md

 ---
 layout: page
-title: Talk about humanity, Talk aboud technology
+title: about
 tagline: stay starving
 permalink: /about.html
 ---

+Talk about humanity, Talk aboud technology

 [Go to the Home Page]({{ site.url }}{{ site.baseurl }})